CdLbB/cdlbb.github.com/WandW/CMA05-2-CauchysTheorem.md

 latex input:	mmd-cambridge-header
-Title:	A Course of Modern Analysis-AnalyticFunctions 5-1
+Title:	A Course of Modern Analysis-CauchysTheorem 5-2
 Subtitle:	An introduction to the general theory of
 	infinite processes and analytic functions;
 	with an account of the principal
 	transcendental functions.
 Author:	E.T.
 Whittaker and G.N.
 Watson
 Editor:	Eric Nitardy
-Date:	Jan 20, 2014
+Date:	Jan 25, 2014
 Title File:	mmd-WandW-title
 Copyright File:	mmd-WandW-copyright
 Test:	And this is a new key-value pair